 I.V.
 Conscious and Oral Minimal Sedation

 We group these together because by Michigan law you must be conscious or awake with these levels of sedation.
 You will receive a sleeping pill or tranquilizer like valium, Halcion, or Ambien, or a mild sedative in an I.V.
 You will be relaxed, but must be awake and aware of your surroundings.
+You must be able to respond to normal verbal commands and so you will be able to hear the drill and everything going on around you.
 For example, the maximum recommended dose for IV sedation with midazolam (Versed ) is 5 milligrams.
 Your monitoring will be appropriate to your level of sedation.
 You still have to have a shot and receive a local anesthetic because these medications can do nothing for pain.
 If you have difficulty getting numb, are a gagger or want to be asleep, these options may not be appropriate for you.
 Someone will still need to drive you to and from the office.
 Many Dentists that offer conscious sedation mislead people by saying that they'll fall asleep.

 Nitrous Oxide Sedation